Cocoa Research Institute of Nigeria

+CRIN is strategically positioned in the periphery of emerging Ibadan city and at the heart of Oluyole Local Government where the ongoing Ibadan Circular road project that cut across over 180 communities across Oyo State.

 The New Cocoa Hybrids

 The eight new Cocoa hybrids was introduced by the Portuguese into the Gulf of Guinea from where it got to.

 Research

 CRIN released new varieties of cocoa in 2013.